Book Printing Tips: A Guide for Authors and Creators

 When we talk about the book size we are referring to the final size of the book, as it is on your bookshelf.

 The final size of the book is a decision you need to make before you begin the layout of your book.
-We often find that authors would write the book in Microsoft Words with the default document size as A4, which then needs to be reformatted before printing.
+We often find that authors write the book in Microsoft Words with the default document size as A4, which then needs to be reformatted before printing.
 So that why this is first on our list.

 —

-At Aburra Press we make all our books in-house, so we can make it to any size.
 From pocket note books only 7 x 14 cms wide to massive hardcover A3 landscape books with full spreads, it is all possible.

 Some common book sizes for novels are: